 To give you an idea about what they offer: Computer basics, Digital photography, Powerpoint tips, Work Skills, Interview Skills, Job Success

 Why you need to try them: You can listen and learn even while you are doing something else, like working out, cooking or even doing the laundry.
-Also, listening to podcasts will help you become accustomed to English conversations and boost your vocabulary.
-Getting a podcast is easy.
+Listening to podcasts will help you become accustomed to English conversations and boost your vocabulary.
 You can subscribe and get new ones automatically.
 If you have a portable media player like an iPod, your podcast software can search and load new shows to it.
 You can also search via iTunes.

 Suggested educational podcasts: TEDTalks audio (covers a variety of topics), Entrepreneur on Fire with John Lee Dumas (information and inspiration from successful entrepreneurs around the world), Back to Work (a talk show discussing productivity, communication, work, barriers, and new tools to help you work better).